Websoft9Archive/ansible-ghost/docs/admin-services.md

 # Start or Stop the Services

-These commands you must know when you using the Ghost of Websoft9
+These commands are required when you use the Ghost of Websoft9.

 ### Ghost